Grits Vs. Rice

 Serving

-Grits and rice are versatile dishes that can be served with a variety of dishes.
-However, grits are often served for breakfast and rice for lunch and dinner.
+However, grits are often served for breakfast and Grits vs Rice for lunch and dinner.
 You can serve grits with egg, bacon, omelet, or a plate of veggies.
 Rice can be accompanied by chicken curry, shrimp, beef, fish, and vegetables.

 Storage